u-boot/u-boot/tools/binman/entries.rst

 to relocate itself at runtime.
 The binary typically includes a device tree blob at the end of it.

 U-Boot can access binman symbols at runtime.
-See:

-    'Access to binman entry offsets at run time (fdt)'

-in the binman README for more information.
+See :ref:`binman_fdt`.

 Note that this entry is automatically replaced with u-boot-expanded unless --no-expanded is used or the node has a 'no-expanded' property.